Welcome to the International Motor Film Awards

 10. Nominees receive two VIP tickets for the awards evening per nominated film.

-11. The organisers of the International Motor Film Awards reserve the right to make adjustments to the categories to cater for the submissions per season.
+11. The organisers of the International Motor Film Awards reserve the right to make adjustments to the categories each year and to make adjustments to the categories my film is nominated in to best cater for the submissions per season.

 12. Each category winner will receive one trophy.
 In the case that duplicate trophies are required, these can be purchased directly from the International Motor Film Awards.